-RIVM studied whether the monkeypox virus can be found in sewage.
+RIVM studied whether the mpox virus can be found in sewage.
 In order to be able to detect the virus, the search focused on its genetic material (DNA).
 Over a period spanning from 23 May to 3 July 2022, the study looked at samples from eight different locations: two sewage treatment plants in Amsterdam, five Amsterdam districts and Amsterdam Airport Schiphol.
-Monkeypox virus DNA was found in sewage in all these locations.
-The monkeypox virus was more common in the samples from the Amsterdam locations than it was in the samples from Schiphol.
+Mpox virus DNA was found in sewage in all these locations.
+The mpox virus was more common in the samples from the Amsterdam locations than it was in the samples from Schiphol.

 Scabs or stools?